-One of the three forms you can use to file your federal income tax return is IRS Form 1040A.
+One of the three common forms you can use to file your federal income tax return is IRS Form 1040A.

 The IRS Form 1040A is one of three forms you can use to file your federal income tax return.
 Form 1040A is a shorter version of the more detailed Form 1040, but is more complex than the simple 1040EZ form.
 All taxpayers can use Form 1040; however, to use Form 1040A you must satisfy a number of requirements, such as having taxable income of $100,000 or less and claiming the standard deduction rather than itemizing.

-Filing status and exemptions
+Filing status and dependents

 Types of income allowed on the 1040A

 The income section of the 1040A form only allows you to report limited types of income.
 Specific items include wages, salaries and tips, interest and dividend income, capital gains, IRA, pension and annuity distributions, unemployment compensation, Alaska permanent fund dividends and Social Security benefits.
-If you have other types of income, such as from a business you operate as a sole proprietorship, you still must report the income since it is taxable, but you must file the full-length Form 1040.
+If you have other types of income, such as from a business you operate as a sole proprietorship, you still must report the income since it is taxable, but you must file Form 1040.

 After reporting your income, the 1040A form allows you to claim certain adjustments to arrive at your adjusted gross income.
 These include deductions for educator expenses, IRA contributions, student loan interest and tuition payments.